 For Step 6: The video below shows steps to configure email settings in Partner Center, however, these steps are similar to the steps you’ll take in Business App.
 Note: this video shows steps taken with a GoDaddy account.
-Steps will be similar with other domain providers.
+Steps will be similar to other domain providers.

 If your business clients do not own a custom domain, consider selling GoDaddy domains through Vendasta’s Marketplace.